 - It can be tough to find motivation initially.
 Push through the first few weeks and establish a routine.

 Let’s start with the most important point- no matter who you are, no matter your current fitness, and no matter your level of experience, you are ready to start getting faster.
 You don’t need any prior training to train.

 TrainerRoad’s training plans meet you wherever you’re at, in two important ways.
 First, the intensity of every workout is matched to your abilities.
-A Ramp Test at the beginning of each training plan quickly assesses your fitness, ensuring your workouts are productive and sustainable.
-And while your early-season ramp test results probably won’t break any records, that’s ok.
+A Ramp Test at the beginning of each training plan quickly assesses your fitness, and Adaptive Training further analyzes your abilities to ensure your workouts are productive and sustainable.
+And while your early-season Ramp Test results and Progression Levels probably won’t break any records, that’s ok.
 Take it as a sign that you’re well-rested and ready to start getting faster.

 The second key to matching training to your ability is the design of the training itself.
 We’re big fans of a 3-phase approach, which divides your season into Base, Build, and Specialty phases.
 This method starts your season with comparatively easy workouts that develop your aerobic system, and it gradually increases intensity and specificity as the season progresses.
 It’s a proven, long-term strategy that makes you a more effective and resilient athlete.

 Choosing a Training Plan

 Knowing you’re ready to start training is encouraging, but picking an appropriate plan can still be a daunting task.
 So what TrainerRoad training plan should you choose to start your season?

 Use Plan Builder

 The easiest way to pick a training plan is to let TrainerRoad do it for you with Plan Builder.
 Think of Plan Builder as a digital version of our head coach Chad Timmerman, distilling his wisdom and experience into a flexible, easy-to-use tool that automatically designs your custom training plan up to two years into the future.